Shahriar-Kariman/CS3383_Assignment_2/Assignment_2.md

   T(n) = n^2 \times \biggl( 1 + \frac{4}{9} + (\frac{4}{9})^2 + \dots \biggl)
 $$

-and since each number in that sequence becomes smalled I could say it is like:
+and since each number in that sequence becomes smaller I could say it is like:

 $$
   T(n) = n^2 \times c,\ 1 < c < 2